WilliamOutlawMiller/sosModHooks/README.md

 - Create new files using the provided templates
 - Your mod is architecturally separate from the modding framework
 - The sosModHooks classes are not available at compile time - use reflection as shown in the examples below
+- Your hook classes are plain Java classes - they don't need to implement sosModHooks interfaces

 **Reflection Usage:**
 - sosModHooks.jar is loaded at runtime via the `-javaagent` parameter